 If breastfeeding, you will need to completely eliminate all forms of dairy and hidden dairy (casein, whey, etc) from your diet.
 You may also need to eliminate soy proteins from your diet as well, as up to 50% of babies that are intolerant to milk proteins are also intolerant to soy proteins.

-My Complete Guide To Breastfeeding The Baby With MSPI can help you make this big change easily.
+My Guide To Nursing A Baby With MSPI can help you make this big change easily.

-If you are breastfeeding long term, it is possible that you will be able to reintroduce dairy into your diet before weaning.
+If you are breastfeeding long term, it is possible that you will be able to stop your dairy free breastfeeding diet before weaning.

 If your baby is formula fed, there are two options.
 The first is a hydrolyzed formula (such as Nutramigen or Alimentum) which includes cow’s milk proteins, but in a much more broken down form, making it easier to tolerate.
 Babies who are unable to tolerate hydrolyzed formulas have to be given an amino-acid based formula (such as Neocate, PurAmino or Elecare).